gravitano/nuxt3-tailwind-kit/content/1.components/select.md

 ## Multiple

-Use `multiple` prop to enable multiple selection to the autocomplete component.
+Use `multiple` prop to enable multiple selection to the select component.

 ::live-preview
-  ::autocomplete
+  ::select
   ---
   multiple: true
   placeholder: Choose...